 We do not agree with PVF that the only activity we may consider in determining the "purposeful availment" requirement are the two transactions that are actually in dispute in this case.
 Instead, we believe the overall sequence of transactions that PVF has entered into with Pro Metals is the relevant context for deciding whether PVF's alleged liability arises from or is related to an activity conducted within Texas.
 See CSR, 925 S.W.2d at 595; Southwest Offset, 622 F.2d at 150 (basing jurisdiction on the overall business activities between the parties rather than only the transactions in dispute); Uvalde Rock Asphalt, 457 S.W.2d at 651-52 (same).

-Panel consists of Justices Edelman, Frost, and Murphy.
-14
+Panel consists of Justices Anderson, Edelman, and Frost.
+(Frost, J. dissenting).

 Do not publish - TEX.
 R. APP.
 P. 47.3(b).